June 2017 - June 2020

 SLIS will evidence our diverse community engagement (including attention to international contexts), signal existing Indigenous-based activities, administer a survey of practicum site supervisor experiences, and further encourage student research and scholarship activities extending beyond the classroom/virtual classroom in tandem with enhancing student travel awards.

-SLIS will launch its 50th Anniversary on Alumni Weekend, concomitantly mark the fifth year of the purely online teaching and learning stream, and host a debate series and other activities to critically engage the School’s constituents in its diverse endeavours (as an important player in library and information studies research and scholarship, a stimulating model for educational advancement, and an intercultural hub for professional cooperation with a vibrant community).
+SLIS will launch its 50th Anniversary on Alumni Weekend, concomitantly mark the fifth year of the purely online teaching and learning stream, and host an anniversary lecture or debate series and other activities to critically engage the School’s constituents in its diverse endeavours (as an important player in library and information studies research and scholarship, a stimulating model for educational advancement, and an intercultural hub for professional cooperation with a vibrant community).
 Visitors to the School and website will experience enhanced inclusive signage, spaces, and resources.

 SLIS will introduce an Indigenous-based 3-credit MLIS course and produce an Indigenous initiatives report.